Faskill/Cyclistic-Data-Analysis-Bike-Share/README.md

   AND ST_DISTANCE(T.start_loc,I.station_loc) < 100;
  ```

- The problem is that we realize by running a MAX(LENGTH(start_loc_text)) query that the coordiantes of the remaining stations with no station_id are only 2 digits, which represents an imprecision of over 1km in the coordinates!
-Matching them partially would give us wrong results and would bias our data in the favor of station who have 'round' coordinates.
-We decide not to use these imprecise results.
-In the analysis part, we will have to exclude the trips without station information if we want to analyze which stations are prefered by both kinds of riders.
+ The problem is that we realize by running a MAX(LENGTH(start_loc_text)) query
+ that the coordiantes of the remaining stations with no station_id are only
+ 2 digits, which represents an imprecision of over 1km in the coordinates!
+ Matching them partially would give us wrong results and would bias our data
+ in the favor of stations which have 'round' coordinates.
+We decide not to use
+ these imprecise results.
+In the analysis part, we will have to exclude the
+ trips without station information if we want to analyze which stations are
+ prefered by both kinds of riders.

- Before analyzing the results, let's create 2 new rows : one with the distance travelled from start to finish stations, and another with the trip length in minutes.
+ Before analyzing the results, let's create 2 new rows : one with the distance
+ travelled from start to finish stations, and another with the trip length in
+ minutes.

 ### Creating length_min and distance_m fields